carpentries-incubator/docker-introduction/_extras/guide.md

 ## Miscellaneous Tips

-* **Timing**: As written, there's way more than 3 hours of material in this lesson.
+* **Timing**: With all the lesson episodes taken together, there's way more than three hours of material in this lesson.
-Focusing on the earlier episodes (Introduction through the first half of Creating Container Images) will take just about three hours if you also include a brief general introduction and time to check people's installations.
+Focusing on the earlier episodes (Introduction through the first half of Creating Container Images) will take just about three hours if you also include a brief general introduction and time to check your learners' software installations.
-* **Install Issues**: Windows computers seem to consistently have issues with Docker.
+* **Install Issues**: From the feedback we have received about past lessons, computers running Microsoft Windows have encountered the largest number of challenges setting up Docker.
 Consider having people check their install in advance at a separate time or come early.
-In online workshops, consider using breakout rooms to have smaller groups for participants to demonstrate their installations.
-Use a more complex command than `docker --version` to test the installation.
+In online workshops, consider using your video conferencing software's "breakout room" functionality to form smaller groups within which participants can troubleshoot their installations.
+Note that you should use a more complex command than `docker --version` to test the installation, as the simplest `docker` commands to not connect to the Docker backend.
 * **Virtualization Illustration**: When going through the intro to containers, consider demonstrating what this might look like by having two shells (or shell tabs) open, one on your host computer and one into a container you started before the